ackselz/gift-distribution-system/README.md

 ## Assumptions

 - Each staff pass is a unique ID (given)
+- Staff who do not appear on the mapping file are not eligible for redemption
 - No data anomalies in the mapping data (`staff-id-to-team-mapping-long.csv` and `staff-id-to-team-mapping-long.csv`)
   - The system does not provide explicit handling of data anomalies
-  - Errors will be thrown in the dev console
+  - Errors are thrown in the dev console to assist in debugging
+- There is no requirement to add staff to the mapping file
+  - if there is, the original mapping file can be edited directly

+Just trying to cover all bases here:

+- The user know how to set up the system
+  - The system, as is, is only available through hosting a local development server
-- Only a single user interacts with the system at a time -
+- Only a single user interacts with the system at a time

 ## Design Decisions